jasonmpittman/100-days-of-alife-code/r1-log.md

 ### D10R1 - D12R1
 Worked on boolean CA code intermittenly during conference.
 Also worked on L-System turtle engine a little.
 Read about general artificial life algorithms for more advanced cellular automata theory.

+### D13R1
+Continued working on boolean CA. Built rough outline for rules engine and refined seed and generation inputs functions.
+Coding on travel is challenging.